 Roof longevity is another important consideration.
 Shingle roofs are said to last about 20 years, but this varies based on climate.
 Metal roofs can easily last twice or even three times as long.
 They are also better equipped for solar panels.
 It is common to have to remove the solar panels when replacing a roof, thus a longer-lasting metal roof helps avoid this issue.
 In fact, a metal roof can easily outlive the solar panels.

 The upfront cost of an asphalt roof is significantly lower but it lasts significantly less time.
 Shingle roofs are also somewhat easier to install, requiring less skill.
 However, when considering the long-term costs, metal roofs have a lower life cycle cost.

 Metal roofs also contain cleaner materials, which makes them a better choice for catching rainwater.
-These roofs are 100 percent recyclable at the end of life and steel roofs contain at least 25 percent recycled content.
+These roofs are 100% recyclable at the end of life and steel roofs contain at least 25% recycled content.
 Asphalt shingles, on the other hand, are known to contain arsenic and polycyclic aromatic hydrocarbons (PAHs) at levels that are harmful to human health and the environment.
 Although some recyclers break up asphalt shingles into small pieces for use in road construction, it can cause contamination in loose form.

 Aside from a higher upfront cost, metal roofs beat asphalt shingle roofs hands down on energy efficiency and environmental performance.
-They have more than tripled in popularity in recent years due to their many advantages.
+They continue to grow in popularity due to their many advantages.